joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-25-Oracle-Foolery.md

 | ABDC  | 2 |
 | ABCD  | 0 |

 Notice that the third and fourth guesses are informational plays only and are guaranteed to be incorrect; each shares two characters with the second guess, which we know has three incorrect characters.
+If we limit you to guesses that haven't been ruled out, you can do no better (worst-case) than six guesses.

 ### Code (Python)